BlackWolfff/CloudsdaleFM-Web-Player/README.md

 new CloudsdalePlayer("someID", { contextMenu: false })
 ```
 ## Avaible options are:
-+ `dataFetchFreq`: `Number` - Delay between song title and listeners amount updates, is seconds
++ `dataFetchFreq`: `Number` - Delay between song title and listeners amount updates, in seconds
     - default: `15`
-+ `volume`: `Number` - Default volume that player will start on in %
++ `volume`: `Number` - Default volume that player will start with, in %
     - default: `50`
-+ `volumeStep`: `Number` - How much volume increase/decrease when scrolled over slider
++ `volumeStep`: `Number` - How much volume increase/decrease when scrolled over slider.
+If `false` scroll doesn't work at all
     - default: `5`
++ `changeColor`: `Boolean` - If true slider will change color from blue-green to yellow depending on volume (from 0 - blue, to 100 - yellow)
+    - default: `true`
 + `style`: `String` - URL path to your own stylesheet that will be attached to head, pass `false` to disable that.
     - default: `./style.css`
 + `contextMenu`: `Boolean` - Enable/Disable menu that appears when right clicked on player.